diegojromerolopez/djbdd/README.md

 This library is memory greedy, use BDD.gc or the threaded garbage collector or help me to implement some reduction method on the vertex table :)

-### Why don't you use dynamic variable ordering? ###
+### Why don't you use dynamic variable ordering when creating the BDD? ###
-I'm implementing that, but I'm finding some problems that are slowing me down.
+I prefer buidling the BDD "as is" and relying in the developper using some variable reordering algorightm, like Variable Sifting, implemented in this package.

 ### Your code is inefficient/wrong/could be improved ###
 I accept suggestions, critiques and comments you want to communicate me.

-### Why don't you use whatever method? ###
+### Why don't you use <whatever> method? ###
 Maybe I don't know it, please send me an email asking me and pointing me to a paper where it is explained.
-I will see that.
+I will take a look to that.

 ### What is the licence of this code? ###
 This code is GPL3 with classpath linking exception.
 That's the same license than the OpenJDK7 one.